What exactly are sugar substitutes? Let’s explore it today.

 Click HERE to save this for later.

 - Honey.
 It’s a perfectly viable replacement.
-The book states, “All natural honey is allowed.”
+In the book, Dr. Natasha states, “All natural honey is allowed.”
 It continues to say, “Before the introduction of sugar in the 17th Century honey was the only sweetener which humans used in their diet.
 At the end of the 17th Century sugar, being cheaper and more available, replaced honey in people’s diet starting an era of sugar-related health problems.
 Honey is far more natural for our bodies and far from damaging health has a lot of health-giving properties.”
 I mix honey into many things, including my morning coffee.
-The very best honey is Wedderspoon’s Manuka Honey!
+And I believe that that the very best honey is locally found and/or Wedderspoon’s Manuka Honey!

 - Cinnamon.
 I swear I could put cinnamon on and in everything!
 I have been known to put it in coffee and soups, on cereal and in protein pancakes.
 It also ROCKS when added to the dessert version of my AIP Bread.